Using IPA-Based Tacotron for Data Efficient Cross-Lingual Speaker Adaptation and Pronunciation Enhancement: Introduction

-Thanks to large, publicly available datasets, training of a single-speaking TTS model in a single language like English can be seen as a straight forward task.
-The open question is, if it is possible to adapt a TTS model to a new speaker from a different language without the need of an additional ASR model or speaker embedder?
-To do so one needs to design the model such that it can accept inputs from the source and target languages at the same time without any additional input module or phoneme converter.
+Thanks to large, publicly available datasets, training a single-speaking TTS model in a single language like English can be seen as a straightforward task.
+However, the open question is if it would be possible to adapt a TTS model to a new speaker from a different language without needing an additional ASR model or speaker embedder.
+To answer this question, one needs to design the model such that it can accept inputs from the source and target languages at the same time without additional input modules or phoneme converters.

 In this work, inspired by the idea of "learning without forgetting" \cite{li2017learning}, we look at speaker adaptation from a model weight fine-tuning perspective by preserving the previous speaker(s) in several scenarios.
-We first introduce a framework based on Tacotron 2 \cite{shen2018natural}, and enhance it with minor adaptations which make the convergence and stability of the model easier, especially for cross-lingual cases.
-The model receives IPA \footnote{IPA:https://www.internationalphoneticassociation.org} characters as direct input passed through a trainable lookup table for almost all IPA characters, which allows us to easily extend to a new languages without using a different encoder per language or any language switching technique.
+We first introduce a framework based on Tacotron 2 \cite{shen2018natural} and enhance it with minor adaptations, which make the convergence of the model faster and more stable, especially for cross-lingual cases.
+The model receives IPA \footnote{IPA:https://www.internationalphoneticassociation.org} characters as direct input passed through a trainable lookup table for almost all IPA characters, which allows us to easily extend to a new language without using a different encoder per language or any language switching technique.
 Moreover, we investigate whether fine-tuning a model for a new speaker in a different language with preserving the old speaker(s) characteristics would help the old speaker(s) to speak in the new language intelligibly.
-In a few words, main advantages of such a TTS system and the contribution of our work are two-fold: \begin{itemize} \itemsep{0.20em} \item Adapting a new speaker (same or different language) to an existing model in a low-resource setup. \item Making the source speaker speak the target language in an intelligible way and vice-versa. \end{itemize}
+Simply put, the main advantages of such a TTS system are: \begin{itemize} \itemsep{0.20em} \item Adapting to new speakers in a low-resource setup (from the same or a different language). \item Enabling the source speaker to speak the target language intelligibly and vice-versa. \end{itemize}